MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-pki-certs.md

 For your deployment, the [region] and [externalfqdn] values must match the region and external domain names that you chose for your Azure Stack system.
 As an example, if the region name was *Redmond* and the external domain name was *contoso.com*, the DNS names would have the format *&lt;prefix>.redmond.contoso.com*.
 The *&lt;prefix>* values are predesignated by Microsoft to describe the endpoint secured by the certificate.
 In addition, the *&lt;prefix>* values of the external infrastructure endpoints depend on the Azure Stack service that uses the specific endpoint.

-> [!note]
-> For the production environments, we recommend individual certificates are generated for each endpoint and copied into the corresponding directory.
+For the production environments, we recommend individual certificates are generated for each endpoint and copied into the corresponding directory.
 For development environments, certificates can be provided as a single wild card certificate covering all namespaces in the Subject and Subject Alternative Name (SAN) fields copied into all directories.
 A single certificate covering all endpoints and services is an insecure posture hence development-only.
 Remember, both options require you to use wildcard certificates for endpoints such as **acs** and Key Vault where they are required.

+> [!Note]
+> During deployment you must copy certificates to the deployment folder that matches the identity provider you are deploying against (Azure AD or AD FS).
+If you use a single certificate for all endpoints, you must copy that certificate file into each deployment folder as outlined in the following tables.
+The folder structure is pre-built in the deployment virtual machine and can be found at: C:\CloudDeployment\Setup\Certificates.

 | Deployment folder | Required certificate subject and subject alternative names (SAN) | Scope (per region) | SubDomain namespace |
 |-------------------------------|------------------------------------------------------------------|----------------------------------|-----------------------------|